nextflow-io/nextflow/docs/reports.md

 (timeline-report)=

-## Timeline report
+## Execution timeline

 Nextflow can render an HTML timeline for all processes executed in your pipeline.
-An example of the timeline report is shown below:
+An example of the execution timeline is shown below:

 ```{image} _static/timeline-min.png
 ```